 Check MySQL server is up and running

-If you want to check whether MySQL server is up and running, use the following command:
+If you want to check whether the MySQL server is up and running, use the following command:

 Determine MySQL server version

-You can determine exact version of MySQL server by following command.
+You can determine the exact version of the MySQL server by following the command.

 Execute the below command to list all running processes of MySQL database queries.

-Check status of all MySQL server variables and values
+Check the status of all MySQL server variables and values

-Sometimes you require to check the status of all running MySQL server variables and its values, in that case type the following command.
+Sometimes you require to check the status of all running MySQL server variables and their values; in that case, type the following command.

 See all MySQL server variables and values

-You can also see all the running variables and values of MySQL server using following mysqladmin command.
+You can also see all the running variables and values of the MySQL server using the following mysqladmin command.

 If you would like to create a new database in the MySQL server, use the command as shown below.

-Sometimes you require to drop a database in MySQL server, in that case you can use the following command.
-Press ‘y‘ when you are asked for the confirmation.
+Sometimes you require to drop a database in the MySQL server; in that case, you can use the following command.
+Press ‘y‘ when you are asked for confirmation.